danfuzz/samizdat/README.md

   Written in C, implements API defined by `sam-data.h`.

-* `libsam-exec-0` &mdash; execution engine library, "minimal" edition.
+* `libsam-exec-0` &mdash; Execution engine library, "minimal" edition.

   Has function to execute a given low-layer data structure using as-minimal-as-possible semantics and support library.
 Has local